One of the best ways to prevent psoriasis from flaring up is with some simple (and not so simple) lifestyle changes. These really work!

 Many of these lifestyle choices feed off of one another in a negative way and should be avoided if possible.
 It’s just something that you and I need to do in order to manage our psoriasis.

-By making these changes in your life, and combining them with the best psoriasis cream on the market, you can drastically decrease the number and severity of your psoriasis flare-ups.
+By making these changes in your life you can drastically decrease the number and severity of your psoriasis flare-ups.